 He asked me for a name that represented his ability to cross dimensions.
 But he also wanted to keep Mac in there if possible (the name given to him by the rescue owner), since he felt loyalty to her.
 And he loved the energy that flowed to him when she called out to him, “Mac attack!”
 Well, again, big challenge!
 But I found him Makah-Mahpee which means “Earth-Sky” in Sioux.
 So not only does this name fulfill his two requests, but it also reflects his eyes; one brown and one blue.
 People often experience a palpable power when they chant his name: Makah-Mahpee… Makah-Mahpee.
 I pronounce it: Mah-kah-Mah-peh

 Cobra has a quiet, gentle strength and Montaro loved him on sight.
 But like Kaliah, although he has immense personal power, he doesn’t try to be high in the herd ranking.
-He is like a mature king – who doesn’t need to be on the battle field anymore to prove himself.
 He spent months coaching Zorra (in much the same way Montaro coaches Juno) in how to increase her personal power – allowing her to “practice” driving him and moving him around, but we could all tell he was just acting!

 While Montaro spent years coaching me how to increase and push out my power/ki, Cobra has taught me how to mask and shield it.
 Cobra has the largest, prettiest eyes you’ve ever seen and many viewers are drawn strongly to him when they see him in videos.